49ers beat Redskins in ugly 9-0 game to improve to 6-0

+Robbie Gould made field goals from 28, 22 and 29 yards to provide the only offense of the game.

 San Francisco’s defense continued its dominant run after holding the Los Angeles Rams to seven points last week and the Cleveland Browns to three before that.
+The Niners are the first team since 2005 and sixth since 1990 to limit an opponent to seven or fewer points and fewer than 200 net yards of offense in three consecutive games.

-It’s the Niners’ first shutout since Week 1 of the 2016 season.
+After the team’s first shutout since Week 1 of the 2016 season — forcing Adrian Peterson to fumble in the third quarter — defensive lineman DeForest Buckner was upset the defense only got one turnover.

+“Guys are just owning their jobs, not pointing any fingers when things go wrong,” Buckner said.
+“Everybody’s seeing what we can do better to help the D and we’re just feeding off each other’s energy.”

 HOME-FIELD DISADVANTAGE

 Among those who braved the rain, more than half were 49ers fans — a trend that has haunted the Redskins this season.
-A “Let’s go Niners!” chant broke out in the fourth quarter among those in Jerry Rice, Ronnie Lott and other jerseys from the organization’s storied past.
+A “Let’s go Niners!” chant broke out in the fourth quarter among those in Jerry Rice, Ronnie Lott, Joe Montana and other jerseys from the organization’s storied past.

+Linebacker Kwon Alexander, who forced Peterson’s fumble, said, “It definitely felt like a home game.”

 The Redskins had alumni in town for their annual “Homecoming Weekend,” but lost their eighth in a row at FedEx Field.